Google.org

 Series A in 2014

 Nextbit Systems Inc. is a mobile technology company that designs and manufactures Android smartphones and accessories.
-Founded in 2012 and based in San Francisco, California, the company sells its products online.
-In addition to hardware, Nextbit develops a software platform for mobile devices, focusing on platform technology that enhances user experience.
-As of early 2017, Nextbit operates as a subsidiary of Razer Inc.
+Incorporated in 2012 and based in San Francisco, California, the company primarily sells its products online.
+Nextbit Systems also develops a software platform for mobile devices, focusing on innovative design and technology integration.
+As of January 30, 2017, it operates as a subsidiary of Razer Inc.

 Secret